popeindustries/buddy/README.md

 $ buddy -c build
 # build and lint all source files
 $ buddy -l build
+# watch and build on source changes
+$ buddy watch
 # build and compress for production
 $ buddy deploy
 # view usage, examples, and options